acassem2/SP2024-IS324/README.md

 Week 2: Anatomy of Network Analysis and Social Network Theories
 - Basic constituents of a network: nodes, edges, and attributes
 - Types of networks: directed, undirected, weighted, and unweighted
-- Network measures: degree, centrality, and betweenness
+- Network measures: degree, betweenness, closeness, and eigenvector centrality
 - Social network theories: homophily, cognitive dissonance, echo chamber
 - Discussion of transformation to a network structure of real-world scenarios
 - Discussion of network measures of real-world scenarios